 In addition to that, they have a cushioned EVA foam midsole that feels very comfortable.
 It also provides you with plenty of arch support and stability.

-And these walking sandals are still really affordable – some colors are cheaper than the other, but they cost some $50 on average, which is pretty great.
-Especially for a pair that you can wear for almost every occasion this summer!
+And these walking sandals are still really affordable – some colors are cheaper than others, but they are all reasonably priced, which is pretty great.
+Especially for a pair of comfy sandals that you can wear for almost every occasion this summer!

 The Clarks Saffron is quite good-looking, especially in the Dark Blue Nubuck (in my opinion, at least).
 They are also available in several different colors – good news if you’re not a fan of the blue ones.
 They also come in plenty of different sizes, including half-sizes so everyone can get a perfect fit.